paulodo55/serviceflow-ai/PERFECTION_ROADMAP.md

 - **Infrastructure**: $85-150/month
 - **Result**: $1M-10M+ revenue potential

-**ServiceFlow, a VervIdai software - Your CRM has the foundation to become a market-leading solution.
+**VervidFlow, a VervIdai software - Your CRM has the foundation to become a market-leading solution.
 The technical excellence is already there - now we just need to complete the feature set! 🚀**